MicrosoftDocs/azure-docs/articles/migrate/tutorial-assess-webapps.md

 # Tutorial: Assess ASP.NET web apps for migration to Azure App Service

 As part of your migration journey to Azure, you assess your on-premises workloads to measure cloud readiness, identify risks, and estimate costs and complexity.
 This article shows you how to assess discovered ASP.NET web apps running on IIS web servers in preparation for migration to Azure App Service Code and Azure App Service Containers, using the Azure Migrate: Discovery and assessment tool.
+[Learn more](../app-service/overview.md) about Azure App Service.

 In this tutorial, you learn how to: